Steele dossier: Reputation in the U.S. intelligence community

 On February 10, 2017, CNN reported that some communications between "senior Russian officials and other Russian individuals" described in the dossier had been corroborated by multiple U.S. officials.
 They "took place between the same individuals on the same days and from the same locations as detailed in the dossier".
 Some persons were known to be "heavily involved" in collecting information that could hurt Clinton and aid Trump.
 CNN was unable to confirm whether the conversations were related to Trump.
 Sources told CNN some conversations had been "intercepted during routine intelligence gathering", but refused to reveal the content of conversations or specify which communications were intercepted because the information was classified.
 U.S. officials said the corroboration gave "US intelligence and law enforcement 'greater confidence' in the credibility of some aspects of the dossier as they continue to actively investigate its contents".
 They also reported that American intelligence agencies had examined Steele and his "vast network throughout Europe and found him and his sources to be credible".

 On March 30, 2017, Paul Wood reported that the FBI was using the dossier as a roadmap for its investigation.
 On January 13, 2019, Sonam Sheth reported that the Senate Intelligence Committee was also using it as a roadmap for their investigation into Russia's election interference.

 On April 18, 2017, CNN reported that, according to U.S. officials, information from the dossier had been used as part of the basis for getting the FISA warrant to monitor Page in October 2016.
 The Justice Department's inspector general revealed in 2019 that in the six weeks prior to its receipt of Steele's memos, the FBI's Crossfire Hurricane team "had discussions about the possibility of obtaining FISAs targeting Page and Papadopoulos, but it was determined that there was insufficient information at the time to proceed with an application to the court."
-The IG report described a changed situation after the FBI received Steele's memos and said the dossier then played a central and essential role in the seeking of FISA warrants on Carter Page in terms of establishing FISA's low bar for probable cause: "FBI and Department officials told us the Steele reporting 'pushed [the FISA proposal] over the line' in terms of establishing probable cause."
+The IG report described a changed situation after the FBI received Steele's memos and said the dossier then played a central and essential role in the seeking of FISA warrants on Carter Page: "FBI and Department officials told us the Steele reporting 'pushed [the FISA proposal] over the line' in terms of establishing probable cause."

-Mimi Rocah, Dan Goldman, and Barbara McQuade debunked three false arguments made by National Reviews Andrew C. McCarthy against the FBI's use of the dossier when seeking a FISA warrant on Carter Page.
-They explained why the FBI was justified in doing so and would have been "derelict" if it had not: "[McCarthy] misses the point.
-Even if the specific details in the Steele dossier are not directly confirmed, the fact that other evidence unrelated to the dossier corroborates the dossier's main allegations is sufficient to support a finding of probable cause."